 A few recommended steps:

 Check all aspects of the email to confirm it is from the proper institution.
-This includes looking at the email sender name as well as the accompanying email address.
+This includes looking at the email sender name as well as the accompanying email address (See Emails from Bitwarden).
 It’s important to learn the difference between a displayed email address and the real one, since email addresses can be “spoofed” and misleading.
 Also mobile phones do not always show the full sender’s email address.